technoweenie/philipshue.github.com/2_groupsapi.md

 |Permission	|Whitelist								|

 ### 2.1.1.
 Description
 Gets a list of all groups that have been added to the bridge.
 A group is a list of lights that can be created, [modified](#24_set_group_attributes) and deleted by a user.
 The maximum numbers of groups is 16.
-At present only a limited number of these APIs are supported in the firmware so only control of `groups/0` is supported.
+N.B.
+For the first bridge firmware release, bridge software version 01003542 only, a limited number of these APIs are supported in the firmware so only control of groups/0 is supported.

 ### 2.1.2.
 Response
 Returns a list of all groups in the system, each group has a name and unique identification number.